jarsepay/Jarspy-Bot/README.md

 > New features will always be added

 ## Support Server
 Got any questions or feedback?
-Join our Discord Server: [Discord Server](https://discord.com/invite/2t3qJzuUxH) or [WhatsApp Group](https://chat.whatsapp.com/I2y6xw47Vg2DuslgQmLjqg)
+Join our [Telegram Group](https://t.me/aeonnixity)